openedx/openedx-filters/docs/how-tos/create-new-filter.rst

     - What parameters will the filter need to to that? (e.g. the email address)
     - Where in the registration process will the filter be used? (e.g. after the student submits the registration form but before anything else)

-    With that information, you can define the filter's signature:
+    With that information, you can define the :term:`filter signature<Filter Signature>`:

     - Arguments: ``email``.
 Since we want this filter to be broadly used, we'll add as much relevant information as possible for the user at that point.
 As we mentioned above, we can send more information stored in the registration form like ``name`` or ``username``.
     - Returns: since filters take in a set of parameters and return a set of parameters, we'll return the same set of parameters that we received.